g-ikiara/g-ikiara/README.md

 - 👋 Hi there!
 I'm Ikiara...
 - 👀 I'm interested in Science and Technology!
-- 🌱 Currently learning Propulsion Systems and Molecular Modelling in C/C++...
+- 🌱 Currently learning Propulsion Systems...
-- 💞 I'm looking forward to collaborate on Chemical Physics & Plasma...
+- 💞 I'm looking forward to collaborate on Physical Chemistry and Computational Methods...
-- 📫 You can reach me on LinkedIn. _Press the link, will you?_
+- 📫 You can reach me on LinkedIn.
-- ⚡ Fun Fact: I'm an upcoming Chess player.
+- ⚡ Fun Fact: I'm learning Karate.

 > [!Note]
 > This is my Tech Stack.